Learn how neglecting your dryer vents can lead to increased utility bills, costly repairs, and even put your home at risk.

 Be vigilant and watch for these common warning signs.

 Longer Drying Times

-If your dryer takes longer than usual to dry clothes, it may be due to a clogged vent.
+If your dryer takes longer than usual to dry clothes, it may be due to clogged ductwork.

-When vents are blocked, dryers can overheat.
-If the exterior of your dryer feels hot to the touch or your clothes come out excessively hot, it’s time to check your vents.
+When ducts are blocked, dryers can overheat.
+If the exterior of your dryer feels hot to the touch or your clothes come out excessively hot, it’s time to check your ducts.

-A musty or burning smell coming from your dryer may indicate that lint is trapped inside the vent.
+A musty or burning smell from your dryer may indicate that lint is trapped inside the duct.

 The Benefits of Regular Dryer Vent Cleaning

 Regular maintenance of your dryer vents offers numerous advantages.

 Clean ducts allow your dryer to operate efficiently, reducing energy consumption and lowering utility bills.

 Routine maintenance helps extend the life of your dryer, saving you money on costly repairs and replacements.